KuguHome/ansible-gitlab-artifacts/README.md

 * `gitlabartifact_artifact_path`: The path to the artifact within the artifacts browser.
 * `gitlabartifact_artifact_name`: The filename of the artifact to download.
 If not defined, the whole artifacts.zip will be downloaded.
 * `gitlabartifact_git_reference`: e.g. the branch name, tag or commit hash of the git revision the artifact was built from
+* `gitlabartifact_jobname`: The CI job name which created the atrifact
+* `gitlabartifact_pipeline_id`: The ID of the pipeline which produced the artifact
 * `gitlabartifact_tempstorage`: The place on the local machine running the ansible playbook to temporarily store the artifact downloaded from Gitlab
-* `gitlabartifact_name`: A freely chosen name used as a dict key for the local tempfile location in `gitlabartifact_localfile`
+* `gitlabartifact_name`: A freely chosen name used as a dictionary key for the local tempfile location in `gitlabartifact_localfile`
 * `gitlabartifact_remote_destination`: The target remote location to deploy the artifact to
 * `gitlabartifact_restart_services`: System services to restart after deployment
 * `gitlabartifact_cleanup_local`: Whether to delete the artifact from the local machine after deploying to remote

-Some more internal variables can be found in `defaults/main.yml`.
+Some more internal variables can be found in `defaults/main.yml` and `vars/main.yml`.

 ## Output variable
 `gitlabartifact_localfile`: After running the role, the full path/filename of the downloaded artifact can be found in this variable, identified by the key given in `gitlabartifact_name`.
-This can be used to e.g. deploy the file separately vie Ansible's `file` menu
+This can be used to e.g. deploy the file separately vie Ansible's `unarchive` module etc.